Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 > “Nothing is True, Everything is Permitted”
 *William S. Burroughs*

-We already announced [AspectMock](https://github.com/Codeception/AspectMock), the tiny mocking framework that may dramatically change the way you do testing in PHP. in [this video this Jeffrey Way](http://jeffrey-way.com/blog/2013/07/24/aspectmock-is-pretty-neat/) shows how this mocking framework is different from others.
+We already announced [AspectMock](https://github.com/Codeception/AspectMock), the mocking framework that may dramatically change the way you do testing in PHP.
+[In this video this Jeffrey Way](http://jeffrey-way.com/blog/2013/07/24/aspectmock-is-pretty-neat/) shows how AspectMock is different from others.
+In this post we will demonstrate its powers too, and we will try to break some stereotypes about PHP testing.

 To get the code tested, you should always keep in mind how you would write a test for it.
 We know unit testing requires some good practices to follow and bad practices to avoid.